MEMESTONKS/MEMESTONKS.github.io/index.md

 Byelorussian operation which had nearly reached Warsaw.
 The Soviet advance encouraged the Warsaw uprising against the German occupation forces.

+Operation Bagration was a huge success for Soveit Forces.
+Even if the Germans had repulsed the attack, it would only drag the war on for a while; and the next Soviet advance would shatter their forces easily.
+All a successful defense would do is slow down the Soviet advance.
+The Russians had much more producing power, and could easily replinish any T-34s T-55s or infantry lost.

+**My Soundcloud**

 Sources: [somewhere](https://www.encyclopedia.com/history/encyclopedias-almanacs-transcripts-and-maps/bagration-operation)

 [something](https://the-past.com/feature/operation-bagration/)